metaodi/swissparlpy/README.md

 ```
 **Callable Filter**

-You can provide a callable as a filter which allows for more advanved filters.
+You can provide a callable as a filter which allows for more advanced filters.

 `swissparlpy.filter` provides `or_` and `and_`.